Want to know how to affordably live in Italy? Some cities in Europe can be really expensive!

 Catania

 The history and culture are still vibrant today.
-After years here, you’ll still be finding new hidden gems.
+Even after years here, you’ll still find new hidden gems.

 Pisa

-With a population of 100,000, Pisa is a sizeable city.
-It is also known for its rich culture and history.
+Pisa’s average cost of living is $1,250.
+With a population of 100,000, Pisa is a sizeable city known for its rich culture and history.

 Treviso